stormbeard/thesis/proposal/proposal.md

 Part of this work will require an exploration of various weighted random selection algorithms that allow for a weighted "N choose 2" and an analysis of their behavior and performance under various workloads and conditions.
-After a weight is calculated for a disk in the cluster that will store a replica, we must perform a weighted random selection on the set of potential candidate disks.
+After a weight is calculated for a disk in the cluster that will store a replica, we will perform a weighted random selection on the set of potential candidate disks.
 The schemes I will explore in this work are summarized in the next section.

-Upon implementation of various selection algorithms, it will be necessary to perform simulations of pathological cases in weighted random selection and evaluate the chances of encountering these in day-to-day file system operations and realistic workloads.
+Upon implementation of various selection algorithms, it will be necessary to evaluate the chances of encountering their failure scenarios in day-to-day file system operations and realistic workloads.

 #### Trucation Selection

 Trucation selection was first introduced by Muhlenbein and Schlierkamp-Voosen in 1993 as part of their work on Breeder Genetic Algorithms [9].
-The basic idea is that there is a threshold percentage (T) that will indicate the top T% most fit elements in a set.
+The basic idea is that there is a threshold percentage (T) that will indicate the top most T% fit elements in a set.
 From this top T%, individuals are selected and mated randomly until the number of offspring can replace the parent population.

-For the purposes of the work in this proposal, I have no need for the breeding aspect of Muhlenbein and Schlierkamp-Voosen's work.
+For the purposes of the work in this proposal, there is no need for the breeding aspect of Muhlenbein and Schlierkamp-Voosen's work.
 I will simply stop at the uniform random selection of individuals from the top T% elements in the set of disks.
 To avoid selecting the same disk from the set multiple times, it will be